 Now I’m a Midwesterner, so ya gotta know I’m usually all about big one-pot meals and anything with potatoes, any way you want to serve them.
 In this case, though, really you can’t go wrong with serving this meal over pasta.
 Linguini, Fettucini or any wider noodle works so well with this.
 Add a simple side, I chose simple Glazed Carrots (they keep the budget under control) but green beans or Brussels sprouts would work well too, and you’re done.

 And if you’d like to go with mashed potatoes instead of pasta, I’ve served this pot roast that way many times.
 It’s marvelous that way, too.
 For a lower-carb option, you might want to try a Cauliflower Mash.
 With all the strong Balsamic flavor, it stands up nicely to this Instant Pot Cauliflower Mash.

 There is nothing to making this.
 Prepare and marinate ahead of time.
 When you’re ready to cook, slice the onions, nestle in the beef and pour a can of tomatoes with their juice right over it.
 Tuck it into the oven and pull it out three and a half hours or so later and that’s it!

+There is one optional step.
 This pot roast makes a lot of thin sauce.
-If you’d like it thicker, add about a heaping teaspoon of cornstarch with a little water.
-Bring the sauce to a simmer and stir in the cornstarch mixture.
-With all this vinegar, as you might imagine, this sauce is an aromatic, heady brew of flavors.
-We love it as is, but if you’d like to tone things down a bit, try a touch of brown sugar in the sauce.
+If you’d like it thicker, after removing your pot roast, add about a heaping teaspoon of cornstarch into a cup and stir in a little water.
+Add it to the sauce, bring the sauce to a simmer and stir in the cornstarch mixture.
+Now your sauce will have a bit more of a gravy-like consistency.

 Balsamic Marinated Pot Roast